 The Rising Popularity of Vegan Meat

 Trader Joe’s isn’t alone in creating its own vegan meat.
-Kroger — the largest supermarket in the U.S. — recently announced the launch of its own brand vegan range.
-Called Simple Truth Plant Based, the range includes vegan burgers, sausages, mince, and ham.
+Kroger—the largest supermarket in the U.S.—has launched a private label vegan meat range.
+Called Simple Truth Emerge, the range includes vegan burgers, sausages, mince, and ham.

 “It’s a defining moment when America’s largest grocer launches an entire collection of plant-based meat and dairy products,” said Bruce Friedrich, the founder and CEO of the Good Food Institute (GFI), in a statement.
 GFI is a nonprofit that promotes the consumption of animal-free foods, as well as the development of lab-grown meat.